 But I still get nervous when I have to sort out my mortgage or call my accountant in Italian.

-Even chatting to friends can give me the jitters – especially the kind of friends who organise their kitchen cupboards and wear matching socks.
+Even chatting to friends can give me the jitters – especially those kind of friends who have perfectly organised kitchen cupboards and wear matching socks.

 Be nervous and do it anyway

 The idea that speaking nerves never go away might seem like bad news.
 But nerves in themselves are nothing to worry about.
 As Michael Jordan points out: